vinnu411/Weather-App/README.md

 🌟Leveraged the Open-Weather API to provide real-time and accurate weather data for enhanced user experience.

--Executed lively background changes, providing an intuitive visual representation of the current weather conditions.
+🌟Executed lively background changes, providing an intuitive visual representation of the current weather conditions.

 -Incorporated visibility, wind speed and humidity indicators which offers users a comprehensive understanding of the weather forecast.